aesara-devs/aesara/doc/tutorial/profiling.rst

 .. note::

-    This method replace the old ProfileMode.
-Do not use ProfileMode anymore.
+    This method replaces the old `ProfileMode`.
+Do not use `ProfileMode` anymore.

 Besides checking for errors, another important task is to profile your code in terms of speed and/or memory usage.

-You can profile your
-functions using either of the following two options:
+You can profile your functions using either of the following two options:

-1. Use Aesara flag :attr:`config.profile` to enable profiling.
+1. Use the Aesara flag :attr:`config.profile` to enable profiling.
     - To enable the memory profiler use the Aesara flag:
       :attr:`config.profile_memory` in addition to :attr:`config.profile`.
-    - Moreover, to enable the profiling of Aesara optimization phase, use the Aesara flag: :attr:`config.profile_optimizer` in addition to :attr:`config.profile`.
+    - Moreover, to enable the profiling of Aesara optimization phases, use the Aesara flag: :attr:`config.profile_optimizer` in addition to :attr:`config.profile`.
     - You can also use the Aesara flags :attr:`profiling__n_apply`, :attr:`profiling__n_ops` and :attr:`profiling__min_memory_size`
       to modify the quantity of information printed.

-2. Pass the argument :attr:`profile=True` to the function :func:`aesara.function <function.function>`.
-And then call :attr:`f.profile.summary()` for a single function.
+2. Pass the argument :attr:`profile=True` to the function :func:`aesara.function
+   <function.function>` and then call :attr:`f.profile.summary()` for a single
+   function.
-    - Use this option when you want to profile not all the functions but one or more specific function(s).
+    - Use this option when you want to profile not all the functions but only one or more specific function(s).
-    - You can also combine the profile of many functions:
+    - You can also combine the profile results of many functions:

       .. doctest::
           :hide: